brickadia-community/omegga/README.md

     # build the web ui (once)
     npm run dist

-If you accidentally install both from github and `npm i -g omegga`, you can run `npm unlink omegga` to stop npm from using the git one.
+If you accidentally install both from Github and `npm i -g omegga`, you can run `npm unlink omegga` to stop npm from using the git one.

 If you have EACCES errors on WSL, see the [troubleshooting](#troubleshooting) section for a potential fix.